stacks-network/stacks/tutorials/multi-player-storage.md

 npm start
 ```

 And open your browser to `http://localhost:8080`.
 You should now see a simple React app that you can sign in to using your Blockstack ID.
-We covered how authentication works in a previous tutorial. ([Todo List Application](/tutorials/todo-list))
+We covered how authentication works in depth in a previous tutorial. ([Blockstack Todos Tutorial](/tutorials/todo-list))

 ### Multi-player Storage Scope

 In multi-player storage, user files stored on Gaia are made visible to others via the `apps` property in the user's `profile.json` file.
 Every app that uses multi-player storage must add itself to the user's `profile.json` file.
 The Blockstack Browser will handle this part automatically when the `publish_data` scope is requested during authentication.

-We will need to modify our authentication request to include the `publish_data` scope.
+So the first thing we need to do is modify our authentication request to include the `publish_data` scope.

 Open `src/components/App.jsx` and locate the sign in handler method: